KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/1D-Consolidation_all_stages/README.md

 ## Assertions

-The test asserts that the vertical distribution of pressure matches the given Terzaghi solution at all nodes at the end of every stage.
+The test asserts that at the end of each stage
+-  the vertical distribution of pressure matches the given Terzaghi solution at all nodes,
+-  the total deformation.

 ## Bibliography
 Verruijt, A., 2001.
 [Soil Mechanics](https://ocw.tudelft.nl/wp-content/uploads/SoilMechBook.pdf).
 Delft University of Technology.